etkecc/buscarron/internal/sub/ext/etkecc/testdata/full/hosting/no-questions/onboarding.md

 1. Create a matrix room (encryption supported) and invite the honoroit user into it
 2. Send the room id [to us](https://etke.cc/contacts/)

-**Email Service**

-1. Soon, you will receive an invitation to [Migadu](https://migadu.com/)'s admin panel.
-Check your mailbox
-2. Accept the invitation and prepare your account (set a password, etc.)
-3. Go to the [admin.migadu.com/domains](https://admin.migadu.com/domains) page and select your email domain
-4. Click on **DNS Configuration** and then on **Setup Instructions**
-5. Follow the instructions and configure the DNS records for your domain
-6. Once that's done, click on **Diagnostics** and check if everything is configured correctly

 You're invited to join the [#news:etke.cc](https://matrix.to/#/#news:etke.cc) room, where we regularly post updates and modifications **pertaining to your server** every week.
 Please, remain in this room and stay vigilant - each weekly message will include crucial information that we highly recommend you stay informed about.
 Alternatively, you can also access updates via [Web](https://etke.cc/news/), [RSS](https://etke.cc/news/index.xml), or [Fediverse](https://mastodon.matrix.org/@etkecc).